lsst-dm/dmtn-218/index.rst

 Functions
 =========

-The build system is responsible for several functions, each of which is represented by a pipeline within Jenkins:
+The build system is responsible for several functions, each of which is represented by a pipeline within the Jenkins system:

  * Manually-triggered integration testing ("stack-os-matrix")
  * Nightly and weekly automated releases ("nightly-release" and "weekly-release")
  * Nightly "clean build" tests, some with extended testing ("ci_hsc", "ci_imsim", and "lsst_distrib")
  * Release candidate and official release builds ("official-release")

-The release processes, whether nightly, weekly, or official, also have multiple functions:
+The release processes, whether nightly, weekly, or official, have multiple subsidiary tasks, some of which are Jenkins pipelines and some of which are individual pipeline stages:

  * Build the software, ensuring it passes its unit tests.
- * Run limited integration tests (by building and testing the "lsst_ci" product)
+ * Run limited integration tests (by building and testing the "lsst_ci" product, which in turn includes the "pipelines_check" product).
  * Tag the GitHub repositories that make up the software to indicate the release content.
  * Publish source packages, an environment file, and a tag file to the eups.lsst.codes distribution server allowing others to use "eups distrib install" to install the release.
  * Generate and publish tarball binary packages for Linux and macOS to the eups.lsst.codes distribution server to speed up installations.
- * Generate and publish a Docker container containing the software to hub.docker.com (and potentially other container/artifact registries).
+ * Generate and publish a Docker container containing the software to hub.docker.com and Google Artifact Registry (and potentially other registries).
  * Execute characterization jobs that generate metrics about the quality of the Alert Production and Data Release Production components of the release that are pushed to the SQuaSH system ("ap_verify" and "verify_drp_metrics").
- * Trigger, via a GitHub Action, building and publication of the JupyterLab image for the Rubin Science Platform Notebook Aspect.
+ * Trigger, via a GitHub Action, building and publication of the JupyterLab container image for the Rubin Science Platform Notebook Aspect.

 In addition, there is a separate system that maintains the "shared stack" installation of the Science Pipelines on the developer systems at NCSA.